MicrosoftDocs/win32/desktop-src/SecAuthN/creating-a-winlogon-notification-package.md

 ---
-Description: 'A Winlogon notification package is a DLL that exports functions that handle Winlogon events.
-For example, when a user logs onto the system, Winlogon calls each notification package''s logon event handler function to provide information about the event.' ms.assetid: 'a2a26bac-93b6-4d94-94fc-42c9821935a0'
+Description: A Winlogon notification package is a DLL that exports functions that handle Winlogon events.
+For example, when a user logs onto the system, Winlogon calls each notification packages logon event handler function to provide information about the event. ms.assetid: a2a26bac-93b6-4d94-94fc-42c9821935a0
-title: Creating a Winlogon Notification Package
+title: Creating a Winlogon Notification Package ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Winlogon Notification Package